ogdmerlin/H4ckR007/content/posts/hugo.md

 Stop the Hugo process by hitting Ctrl+C.

-Now we are going to run hugo again, but this time with hugo in watch mode.
+Now we are going to run hugo again, but this time with hugo in watch mode. content pages.

-    /path/to/hugo/from/step/1/hugo server --source=./docs --watch
-    > 29 pages created
-    > 0 tags index created
-    > in 27 ms
-    > Web Server is available at http://localhost:1313
-    > Watching for changes in /Users/spf13/Code/hugo/docs/content
-    > Press ctrl+c to stop

-Open your [favorite editor](http://vim.spf13.com) and change one of the source content pages.
 How about changing this very file to *fix the typo*.
 How about changing this very file to *fix the typo*.

 Content files are found in `docs/content/`.
 Unless otherwise specified, files